Yoga Therapy In Rishikesh India

 Ashtanga

-Ashtanga comprises of six pose sequences.
+Ashtanga comprises six pose sequences.
 These increase in difficulty and can be quite exhausting.
 This makes Ashtanga a good style for those wanting to inject some cardio into their routine, but may not be suitable for those with limited mobility or health concerns.

 Hatha